Seven-Streams/Seven-Streams/README.md

 ### What's Seven Streams?
 Changshu, a small city in east China, is my hometown.
 There is a poem that describes the city: *Seven streams flow seaward with winding grace; Half of the green hills merge into the city's embrace.* That's why I use this name.

+### What's Yuchuan?
+As a Chinese traditional custom, a person should have adopt a courtesy name upon adulthood.
+Yuchuan is my courtesy name, and I use it in many places.